PeterRatgen/IV-9Clock/README.md

 We will use connectors to connect the IV-9's, this should give the ability to swap out the numitrons at ease.
 As the connectors on the IV-9's are circular the plan is to use this: <img src="https://github.com/PeterRatgen/IV-9Clock/blob/master/connection.jpg" width = "200"> scheme using two 1x5 connectors.
 However will first be relevant when producing the final custom board layout.

+Since the connectors to the IV-9's act as the ground lead the ground lead should be connected to a 4.5V supply.
+Thus we might consider a way of adjusting 5V to 4.5V.

 #### Programming

 At this time, we've experimented with programming "hello world" type programs.
 Of course C programming will be used. `avr-gcc` will be used for compiling code and `avrdude` will be used for uploading code.
 More specifically we will use `AVRDUDESS 2.6`.
 To program the chip we will use the PICKIT2, as is supported by `AVRDUDESS 2.6`. to control the PICKIT2 we will use MPLAB IDE 8.92.